contagon/handbook/handbook/12-primary.md

 The bishopric ensures that the budget and activities for boys and girls in Primary are sufficient and equitable.
 Budget is allocated according to the number of children.

 For more information, see [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/).
-See also [JustServe.org](https://www.justserve.org/), where available.
+See also [JustServe.org](https://www.justserve.org/), where it is available.
 These resources provide service and activity ideas.

 #### 12.2.1.4 Personal Development